You are going to sign out in

 The curriculum aims to achieve the following objectives:

-1. Hands-On Creation: Through hands-on activities, students will experiment with different art materials, such as paints, charcoal, clay, as well as other 3-D materials.
-They’ll create their own artworks, developing skills in drawing, painting, mixed media, and other techniques.
+1. Hands-On Creation: Through hands-on activities, students will complete art projects with a variety of mediums such as paint, charcoal, chalk/oil pastels, watercolors, clay, as well as other 3-D materials.
+They’ll create their own artworks, developing skills in drawing, painting, mixed media.
 Process as well as completion will be emphasized.
 Attention to detail and fine motor skills will be strengthened and expanded upon throughout the duration of this course.
 In the creation of art, individual expression will be given a greater emphasis due to their age level, abilities, and critical thinking skills.

-2. Christian Values: The curriculum will emphasize Christian values, encouraging students to express their faith and reflect on Biblical themes through their art.3.
-Appreciation of God’s Creation: Students will explore the beauty of God’s creation and learn to see the world through an artistic lens.
+2. Christian Values: The curriculum will emphasize Christian values.
+The classroom culture will be one where students are free to express their faith and reflect on Biblical themes through their art if they so choose.

 4. Critical Thinking and Creativity: Students will engage in creative problem-solving, learn to think outside the box, and express their ideas visually.